Fuzz Townshend: Music

 Townshend joined former Beat singer Ranking Roger and his band General Public, which later toured the US under the guise of 'Ranking Roger'.
 Local indie band Pop Will Eat Itself noticed him drumming with local acts and asked him to join.
 Townshend spent the next four and a half years drumming for the band, during which time they had successes in both the UK single and album charts and toured North America with Nine Inch Nails.
 Townshend started playing drums for the dance music outfit Bentley Rhythm Ace.

 His first solo release, "Hello Darlin", was released in 1996, and he eventually signed to Echo Records, in July 1997.
 The record charted at number 51 in the UK.
 However, he was now able to make his first solo album, Far In, which was eventually released in the UK in 1999 and the US in 2001, the latter being on Stinky Records headed by chief MTV/VH1 lawyer Sabrina Silverberg.
 His second, self-titled album followed in 2002.

 Townshend became a part-time college lecturer in 2004, lecturing in music practice and music technology and during this time, his old band PWEI decided to reform.

-Townshend recently also drummed for The Wonder Stuff, and currently plays drums for The Beat (known in the U.S. as The English Beat).
+Townshend recently also drummed for The Wonder Stuff, and has previously played drums for The Beat (known in the U.S. as The English Beat).

 Writing career and garage

 Townshend's first job in journalism was for Practical Classics, going on to become Technical Editor until March 2011, when he decided to go freelance, as well as starting a new classic car restoration business, Westgate Classics.

 In 2014, Townshend founded Classic Friendly Ltd, a network of classic car-friendly garages, offering comprehensive safety inspections for MoT test-exempt classic cars as well as standardized servicing regimes.
 He is also about to launch an inspection scheme for auction and online auction cars under the same CFL umbrella.
 In April 2019, a message posted on the Facebook page Classic Friendly Ltd confirmed that Townshend had resigned from the business around one year earlier and that he had "no further dealings or influence with its direction or trading."

 In the summer of 2016, Fuzz left Westgate Classics to set up a new garage, To-Ta Classics Ltd., in Oldbury, West Midlands.
-In 2018, To-Ta changed its name to SOS Workshop Ltd.
+In 2018, To-Ta changed its name to SOS Workshop Ltd. The company dissolved in 2024.